 - The Ultimate Bitcoin Argument (Podcast)

-- Why Bitcoin is Different (Article)
+- Why Bitcoin is Different (Article) ( listen to the article here)

 - Bitcoin's Immaculate Conception (Podcast)